 02 of 05

 Each year, Merriweather Post Pavilion in Columbia pulls out all the bells and whistles and gets decked out in more than 70 animated and stationary holiday lights.
 You'll ooh and ah at the glorious decorations, all the while bonding with the family and friends who accompany you to this marvelous sight.
-This is a wonderful outing for the whole family.

 03 of 05